pretagov/projectsmigrator/README.md

 This is mapped by rank.
 The 1st estimate option becomes the 1st size option.
 The last estimate option becomes the last size option, and the rest are mapped proportionally.

-NOTE: currently we haven't worked out how to read the options for estimate from zenhub so it assumes the default storypoints. if the value doesn't match one of those then it will pick the closest story point.
+NOTE: currently there doesn't seem to be an api to read the options for Estimate from zenhub so it assumes the default storypoints. if the value doesn't match one of those then it will pick the closest story point.

 ## Sprints